Ultan-Kearns/AppliedProject/README.md

 Finally I wish to extend my thanks to the external examiners who will be grading this project, thank you for looking through my code and I hope that you find the documentation and the code itself up to the rigorous academic standards.

+## Known Issues
++ The update function may not function correctly and you may have to re login to update your information
++ If the network drops during a crucial point eg:taking out a loan, it may cause an error
 ### IMPORTANT NOTE RUN ALL COMMANDS WITHOUT QUOTATIONS